 - Individualised pathway support

-- Creative to commercial – opportunity to work in a professional production business
+- Creative to commercial – 10 weeks paid industry work experience

 Youthworx is made up of a multi-disciplinary team of staff passionate about inclusion and sharing knowledge.
-Youth Workers, Teachers, industry professionals and management staff work alongside young Producers coming through at a rate of knots who are not only involved in the production of content but also play a key role in organizational decision making and development.
+Youth Workers, Teachers, Industry Professionals, Community Development Practitioners, Management Staff work alongside Young Producers coming through at a rate of knots who are not only involved in the production of content but also play a key role in organizational decision making and development.

 David is a video artist, freelance filmmaker and media trainer/mentor.
 He has a Masters degree in Media Arts from UNSW and has worked across the disciplines of video art, documentary and collaborative media for over ten years.

 Callum is both a Filmmaker and a Youth Worker, who has a passion for incorporating these two areas of interest into a wide range of projects.
 He has volunteered and gradually became an integral member for a variety of social minded organisations and charities.